 Nucleic acid amplification techniques (NAATs) are central to molecular DNA tests, including clinical diagnostics, environmental testing, food testing, and many other applications.
-While PCR-based testing in laboratories is well established, thermo-cycling equipment that can monitor reaction kinetics is expensive, as well as power-demanding and generally unsuitable in providing cost-effective access to a large number of end-users.
+While PCR-based testing in laboratories is well established, thermo-cycling equipment that can monitor reaction kinetics is expensive, as well as power-demanding, and generally unsuitable in providing cost-effective access to a large number of end-users.

 Expansion of the user market requires reduction in the cost complexity and power requirement of devices and a simplification of operating procedures.
-The isothermal nucleic acid amplification technology Recombinase-Polymerase-Amplification (RPA), recently developed by TwistDx, is ideally positioned to fulfil these requirements.
-The constant low reaction temperature of RPA, its resistance to temperature fluctuation, and the integration of the DNA amplification step with proprietary detection probes means that it can be employed easily using standard laboratory equipment such as a BMG LABTECH microplate reader as well as small portable devices anticipated in the near future.
+The isothermal nucleic acid amplification technology Recombinase-Polymerase-Amplification (RPA), recently developed by TwistDx, is ideally positioned to fulfill these requirements.
+The constant low reaction temperature of RPA, its resistance to temperature fluctuation, and the integration of the DNA amplification step with proprietary detection probes mean that it can be employed easily using standard laboratory equipment such as a BMG LABTECH microplate reader as well as small portable devices anticipated in the near future.

 The technology achieves amplification from single template molecules to detectable levels in very short time-frames (down to less than 10 min) at a constant and low temperature.